Gift Ideas for People with Chronic Illness and Disabilities

 If you are shopping for a loved one with a chronic illness, long-term illness, or disability, you may feel unsure of their needs, wants and special daily circumstances.
-Most of these gifts are either for comfort or meant to inspire, yet are still appropriate for someone who is mostly confined to their home or uses a walking aid, if applicable.
-Here are several gift ideas along with advice to help you shop (from someone who has personal experience with chronic illness, and great friends and family.) *Starred shops are run by disabled sellers who work extra-hard to support themselves.
+Here are a variety of gift ideas meant to inspire, comfort, entertain, and are still appropriate for someone who is mostly confined to their home or uses a walking aid, if applicable.
+Here are several gift ideas along with advice and links to help you shop!

 A couple months back, an old friend posted a message on Facebook asking which 5 friends of his would participate in a Pay it Forward Initiative for 2014.
 “I WILL!!!”
 I said (probably adding a smiley face- ok, more like 3 smiley faces).
 I agreed to send some type of small gift or mail to surprise 5 different people during the remainder of the year (besides birthdays or holidays).
 This post is not to brag about doing something nice.
 So many other people participated in this effort throughout the year…it’s not about me.
 But I want to share my part and what I learned from the Pay it Forward Initiative to hopefully inspire others to do something similar.